Carrizozo, New Mexico: it's just two hours away

 Walking along the easy Malpais Nature Trail

-Walking along the easy, paved Malpais Nature Trail
+Walking along the easy, paved Malpais Nature Trail.

 Camping

 You may want to consider camping at the Valley of Fires Recreation Area.
 The campsites have some space between them, but not much vegetation, so there isn’t much privacy.
-Many of the sites also have covered picnic tables for shade, which you’ll likely want to take advantage of if you visit in the summer.
-Camping costs $7 per night for a tent site, $12 per night for a water only RV site, or $18 per night for a full-service RV site.
-Some of the sites can be reserved in advanced through the Recreation.gov website, and others are first-come, first served.
+Many of the sites also have covered picnic tables for shade, which you’ll likely appreciate in the summer, especially out here.

 Campsites at the Valley of Fires Recreation Area